Roles and permissions

 Capability matrix

 ADO Pilot has three organization roles.
-The descriptions below match what the Role permissions card on the Team settings page shows in the dashboard.
+The Role permissions card on the Team settings page in the dashboard shows each role's description.

 • Admin — Full access to all settings, billing, team management, and repository configuration.